 One account is not enough.
 In many cases, organizations using Snowflake use multiple accounts rather than a single account.
-Sometimes these accounts are temporary and are spun up for specific projects or tests, while other times they are created for organizational, operational, or compliance reasons.
-In this article, we’ll cover some of these reasons, as well as how you can simplify the account creation process with the Snowflake ORGADMIN role, and how you can simplify the security, governance and privacy management of your organization’s accounts with Satori.
+Sometimes these accounts are temporary and are only used for specific projects or tests, while other times they are created for organizational, operational, or compliance reasons.
+In this article, we’ll cover some of these reasons, as well as how you can simplify the account creation process with the Snowflake ORGADMIN role, and how you can simplify the security, governance, and privacy management of your organization’s accounts with Satori.

 Reasons For Having Multiple Snowflake Accounts